frenata/randovisual/README.md

  - [x] don't refetch from rwgps if we already have the route data
  - [x] move db to a serverless db
  - [x] deploy to cloud
+ - [x] provide some basic on-click details about the routes
+ - [x] cache the tiler so we don't crush the db network egress
  - [ ] poke RUSA about whether this is possible to do for brevets
- - [x] provide some basic on-click details about the routes
  - [ ] provide some FE filtering
  - [ ] improve route info panel
  - [ ] use TripsLayer to show routes populate over time